nxabdullah/nxabdullah/README.md

 Previously, I was working with a medical tech startup at UofT Hatchery as a project lead.

-Aside from that, I currently a fourth year undergrad student studying computer science at the University of Toronto.

 ## 📫 Contact

 Please contact me via [LinkedIn](https://www.linkedin.com/in/nxabdullah) or [Twitter](https://twitter.com/nxabdullah1) for a fast response.